 Why this works:

-How you can use this framework: Tell your audience about things that are hidden in plain sight.
+How you can use this framework: Tell your audience about places or things everyone is leaving (or some other similar, negative action).

 Examples of this framework in action: